buildkite/agent-stack-k8s/docs/further_work.md

 # Open questions

+These are the topics that are still waiting to be covered in the Documentation:

 - How to deal with stuck jobs?
 Timeouts?
 - How to deal with pod failures (not job failures)?
   - Report failure to Buildkite from controller?